French media: The old strategic confrontation between Russia and Turkey has resumed

 Girard also mentions the Astana Agreement concluded between Russia, Turkey and Iran, aimed at resolving the Syrian issue.
 He notes that Putin even turned a blind eye to the actions of the Turkish military against the Kurds in northern Syria.

-But then, suddenly, Erdogan warmly welcomes Ukrainian President Volodymyr Zelensky in Istanbul, negotiates with him on the production of the latest Turkish Bayraktar TB2 attack drones in Ukraine and publicly condemns the "occupation" of Crimea.
+But then, suddenly, Erdogan warmly welcomes President of Ukraine Vladimir Zelensky in Istanbul, agrees with him on the production of the latest Turkish drums in Ukraine drones Bayraktar TB2 and publicly condemns the “occupation” of Crimea.

 In the Kremlin, this behavior of the "Sultan" can be regarded as a betrayal.
 There is even a feeling that the old and long-forgotten strategic confrontation between Russia and Turkey has resumed.